kolchfa-aws/test-repo/test-spell.md

 ## Why use OpenSearch?

-Witsh OpenSearch, you can prerform the following ushe cases.
+With OpenSearch, you can prerform the following ushe cases.